Sekiu, Washington

 Sekiu, a small fishing village, is an unincorporated community and census-designated place in Clallam County, Washington, United States.
 As of the 2020 census it had a population of 24.
 Overlooking the west side of Clallam Bay and the Strait of Juan de Fuca, it is twinned with the community of Clallam Bay, on the east side of the bay.

 The term "Sekiu" first appears as Sekou Pt on Henry Kellett's chart of 1846.
 Sekiu was first settled in 1879 by J.A.
-Martin who attempted to establish a salmon cannery there.
-Leather tanning and logging were other early industries in the area.
+Martin who attempted to establish a salmon cannery there; leather tanning and logging were other early industries in the area.

 Sekiu has a small year-round population and is known primarily as a summer tourist destination for kayaking, birdwatching, diving, and fishing, particularly for salmon, halibut, lingcod, rockfish, and other bottomfish.
 Additionally, whale watching can occur from the Sekiu overlook.

-Sekiu Airport is located a mile west of Sekiu and offers a 2997 ft lighted runway with a visual approach indicator, at an elevation of 350 ft.
+Sekiu Airport is located 1 mi west of Sekiu and offers a 2997 ft lighted runway with a visual approach indicator, at an elevation of 350 ft.

 Climate

 The climate in this area has mild differences between highs and lows.
-Average year-round temperatures fall between 41°F in winter to 58°F in summer, with an average rainfall of 95 inches.
+Average year-round temperatures fall between 41 F in winter to 58 F in summer, with an average rainfall of 95 in.
 According to the Köppen Climate Classification system, Sekiu has a marine west coast climate, abbreviated "Cfb" on climate maps.